The gap Who we serve Pricing AEO explained Insights FAQ About Run your AI visibility check

 Which AI platforms should law firms focus on?

-The five platforms where general counsel are actively conducting outside counsel research are ChatGPT (GPT-4o), Perplexity, Claude (Anthropic), Google Gemini, and Microsoft Copilot.
-Each has somewhat different retrieval mechanisms and data sources, which is why a firm's visibility can vary significantly across platforms — appearing in ChatGPT responses but not Perplexity, for example.
+The five platforms where buyers are actively researching outside counsel are ChatGPT, Perplexity, Claude, Google Gemini, and Microsoft Copilot.
+Each has somewhat different retrieval mechanisms and data sources, which is why a firm's visibility can vary across platforms, appearing in ChatGPT responses but not Perplexity, for example.
 A comprehensive AEO program addresses all five.

 Can boutique or mid-size firms compete with large firms in AI visibility?